henrylawson/FactoryFriend/README.md

 models are required but with varying states.
 These states may be "valid", "invalid", "complete" or "incomplete".
-FactoryFriend allows you to define these states in a single location and then provides support for the extension of these definitions, improving maintainability and reducing complexity of your code.
+FactoryFriend allows you to define these states in a single location and then provides support for the extension of these definitions, improving maintainability and reducing the complexity of your code.

 # Getting Started